Suggester/Documentation/admin/config.md

 ### `allowed`
 ## Function

-**Annyone with these roles can sumbit suggestions.
+**Anyone with these roles can submit suggestions.
 If this is left blank, all members may submit suggestions.**

 ?> This is useful for locking the ability to make suggestions to specific server members.